-There is also a carbon footprint associated with our business travel, and we believe it's important to have awareness as to what that footprint is.
-Our limited Scope 3 reporting for this year includes both our air travel and hotel usage, and our goal is to accurately estimate the environmental impact of this activity and its impact on our business.
+Scope 3 reporting includes calculating the carbon footprint associated with our business travel, and we believe it's important to accurately estimate as to what that footprint is, using National averages.
+Our limited Scope 3 reporting for this year includes both our air travel and hotel usage.

-Our air travel represented about 310MT of CO2e and our hotel stays generated roughly 42MT of CO2e, for a total of approximately 352MT CO2e for our limited Scope 3 emissions in 2022.
+Our business-related air travel in 2023 represented about 101MT of CO2e and our hotel stays generated roughly 11MT of CO2e, for an estimated total of 112MT CO2e for our limited Scope 3 emissions in 2023.

-Comparing our carbon intensity to last year's reporting, our Scope1 and Scope 2 emissions in 2022 yielded 0.90MT of CO2e/\$M in net written premium vs. 0.91MT last year, representing a slight decrease in our overall carbon intensity.
+Comparing 2023's overall carbon intensity to the previous year's reporting, our Scope 1 and Scope 2 emissions in 2023 yielded .41MT $\rm CO_2e/\$M$ in net written premium compared with .90MT of $\rm CO_2e/\$M$ in net written premium the previous year representing a 54% decrease in our Scope 1 and 2 carbon intensity.